-Please review this short video to learn more about the program from some of our recent HLDP students: http://youtu.be/FfA6k-3SEes.
+Please review this short video to learn more about the program from some of our recent HLDP students.

 For more information on HLDP including eligibility requirements and the application process, contact the Statler Payroll and Student Employment Office or stop by G23 Statler Hall.